 Part of the process of removing and reducing sugars in the diet, is having to change your palate for sweets.
 For many people who are consuming vast amounts of sugars at every meal, in high concentrations, your palate has weakened.
 Sweet isn't sweet anymore, you need high amounts of refined sugar to taste any presence of sugar.
 This needs to change.

-When you can take a bite out of apple, and say to yourself, "Wow, that's sweet."
+When you can take a bite out of an apple, and say to yourself, "Wow, that's sweet."
 You are there.

 Refined Sugar is Addicting